 After the capture of the American vessels the Tigress and Scorpion in September 1814, Lt.
 Worsley and his crew constructed their winter quarters four miles from the mouth of the Nottawasaga River.
 Plans to build a naval base at Penetanguishene were abandoned with the end of the War of 1812.

 By the summer of 1815, the quarters at Schooner Town had burned down.
 In September, Lt.
-Wingfield, who had taken command of the Scorpion (renamed Surprise), left three of his men to erect new buildings.
+Wingfield, who had taken command of the Scorpion (renamed Confiance), left three of his men to erect new buildings.

 Meanwhile, in October 1815, Commodore Sir Edward Owen decided on Schooner Town as the site for a “temporary naval establishment on Lake Huron” and Captain P.S.
 Hambly was appointed the Commanding officer.
 This establishment was meant to repair and maintain vessels, construct bateaux to carry provisions, and to help guard the commissary stores at the mouth of the river.
 In his instructions Capt.
 Hambly was authorized to: